• Home Page

 “A la volonté du people”/ Do You Hear the People Sing

-This popular song appears twice in "Les Mis," first in Act 1 when the students prepare their rebellion in the café and again in the finale by the full cast.
+This popular song appears twice in "Les Misérables," first in Act 1 when the students prepare their rebellion in the café and again in the finale by the full cast.
 The first stanza in the 1980 French version resembles a “toast” with rebel’s wine to the people’s will and the health of progress.
-Clearly, the 1985 “adaptation” is a total, albeit poetic, re-creation.
+Clearly, the 1985 “adaptation” is a total, albeit poetic, re-creation that carries very different meaning.

 1980 À la volonté du peuple